April 22, 2024

 Structured Logging

-Every step in the Liquibase change management process is meticulously and automatically logged as it makes its way through automated checkpoints.
+Every step in the Liquibase change management process is meticulously and automatically logged as it makes its way through automated checkpoints within Flows, such as Quality Checks.
 If those logs aren’t actionable, though, they’re just taking up space.
-Liquibase transforms log data into Structured Logs, which organize them into machine-readable format that plays nice with DevOps monitoring dashboards.
+Liquibase transforms log data into Structured Logs, which organize them into a standardized machine-readable format that plays nicely with DevOps monitoring dashboards.

 Structured Logging enables rich and informative database observability with pipeline analytics and change operation monitoring.
-These metrics and reports enable insights for continuous process optimization as well as easier, more helpful analysis, troubleshooting, and auditing.
+These metrics and reports enable insights for continuous process optimization and easier, more helpful analysis, troubleshooting, and auditing.
+Teams deploying database changes with Flyway don’t have this visibility, nor the capability to drill down into deployment metadata to troubleshoot and optimize.

 Targeted Rollbacks

 No matter the severity of the problems at hand, executing a database rollback shouldn’t be a complex or stressful process.
-With Liquibase, every database change script is packaged with a rollback script, so it’s easy to roll back all changes or cherry-pick specific changes with a Targeted Rollback.
-While Flyway has its own database rollback capabilities, it takes a bit more configuration than the out-of-the-box solutions Liquibase offers.
+With Liquibase, every minute aspect of a database change is packaged with a rollback script, so it’s easy to roll back all changes or cherry-pick specific changes with a Targeted Rollback.

 These benefits alone give compelling reasons to switch to Liquibase.
 Teams also consider which databases integrate with Liquibase today, tomorrow, and years into the future.